Preparing your page…

 Typical foot-traffic by hour, sourced from Google.
 Live conditions may differ.

-Busiest on Mondays around 9 am — usually a little busy.
+Busiest on Mondays around 5 pm — usually as busy as it gets.

 9 carriers list direct routes from this airport.
 3 SkyTeam members.